KDE/digikam-doc/slideshow_tools/slide_tool.rst

     The Basic Slide-Show View Displaying Item and Properties

-A lots of items properties can be displayed as overlay while displaying contents.
-These ones are shown on the bottom left side as an **OSD (On Screen Display)**.
+Lots of item properties can be displayed as overlay while displaying contents.
+The ones below are shown on the bottom left side as an **OSD (On Screen Display)**.

 .. figure:: images/slide_osd.webp
     :alt: